Food Waste & Kitchen Caddies

 Did you know – about half of what we throw into the garbage bin is food and garden vegetation?

-Council have a target to reduce waste to landfill by 20% per person by 2025 as part of their Waste to Resources Management Plan 2018-2025.
+Council have a target to reduce waste to landfill by 20% per person by 2025 as part of our Waste to Resources Management Plan 2018-2025.
+Council have received part funding from Green Industries SA to offer kitchen caddy starter kits to its residents.
+You can help us achieve this target by using a kitchen caddy.

-These kitchen caddies and compostable bags can be used to collect food scraps from your kitchen and be placed into your green organics bin to produce compost to help improve our gardens.
+Kitchen caddies and compostable bags can be used to collect food scraps from your kitchen.
+Full compostable bags can then be placed into your green organics bin to produce compost.

-If you don’t have a green organics bin, properties can still use a kitchen caddy to collect food scraps for use in home composting systems, worm farms or as feed for chickens.
+If you don’t have a green organics bin, kitchen caddies can also be used to collect food scraps for home composting systems, worm farms or as feed for chickens.

 - Council’s Customer Service Centre at 6 Dutton Road, Mount Barker